m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-gba-dev-log.md

 I may need to invest in better perf measuring to make sure we're hitting 60fps, hopefully there's some way to do that on emulators.

+## 14/1/26

+- Implemented placing towers (very simple for now)
+- Drew a basic creep moving animation, loading it into the game, need to play the animation

 ## Current TODOS/Possible tasks

-- Draw some towers
-- Make a basic tower placement control
 - Draw an enemy with animation to move between tiles
 - Pathfind the enemy path from some entrance to a "goal"
 - Spawn an enemy animating and moving down the path